Supreme Court of the United Kingdom: Judges

 The court is composed of the President and Deputy President and ten other Justices of the Supreme Court, all with the style of Justice of the Supreme Court under section 23(6) of the Constitutional Reform Act.
 The President and Deputy President of the court are separately appointed to those roles.
 The Supreme Court of the United Kingdom is required to have judges who have previously served in the legal systems of England and Wales, Scotland and Northern Ireland, and act as representatives of their respective legal systems in the Supreme Court.
-The selection committee of judges to sit in the Supreme Court is required to ensure that each judge appointed to the Supreme Court will have knowledge of, and experience of practice in, the legal system of each country of the United Kingdom.
+The selection commission which selects the judges who sit in the Supreme Court is required to ensure that the court will have knowledge of, and experience of practice in, the legal system of each country of the United Kingdom.
 As a result of devolution in 1998, in Scotland for instance, the Judicial Appointments Board for Scotland is consulted on each appointment to the Supreme Court, as is the first minister of Scotland, regardless as to whether the judge being nominated is Scottish or not.

 The ten Lords of Appeal in Ordinary (Law Lords) holding office on 1 October 2009 became the first judges of the twelve-member Supreme Court.
 The eleventh place on the Supreme Court was filled by The Lord Clarke of Stone-cum-Ebony (formerly the Master of the Rolls), who was the first justice to be appointed directly to the Supreme Court.
 One of the former Law Lords, The Lord Neuberger of Abbotsbury, was appointed to replace Clarke as Master of the Rolls, and so did not move to the new court.
 Lord Dyson became the twelfth and final judge of the Supreme Court on 13 April 2010.
 In 2010, Queen Elizabeth II granted justices who are not peers use of the title Lord or Lady, by warrant under the royal sign-manual.

 The Senior Law Lord on 1 October 2009, The Lord Phillips of Worth Matravers, became the Supreme Court's first President, and the Second Senior Law Lord, The Lord Hope of Craighead, became the first Deputy President.

 On 30 September 2010 The Lord Saville of Newdigate became the first justice to retire, followed by The Lord Collins of Mapesbury on 7 May 2011, although the latter remained as an acting judge until the end of July 2011.

 In June 2011 The Lord Rodger of Earlsferry became the first justice to die in office, after a short illness.